Asia Pacific region faces risks from global financial tightening, slowdown in China: IMF official | Business

 At the seminar, he shared the IMF's views on the current risks that the Asian economies face and the implications for India.

-''We have revised down the (growth) forecast but India is still relatively a bright spot in the outlook for the region... we have 6.1 per cent (growth forecast) for India for this financial year, which is one of the strongest in the region.
+''We have revised down the (growth) forecast but India is still relatively a bright spot in the outlook for the region... we have 6.1 per cent (growth forecast) for India for 2023, which is one of the strongest in the region.
 That is one aspect,'' he said.

 The second one is of course that the global financial tightening means the dollar is strengthening and that has an impact on India also, he said.

-''... that can be inflationary as well, but these are the things which central banks need to take into account when they take their monetary policy stance and have balanced inflation outlook,'' he noted.
+''...
+That can be inflationary as well, but these are the things which central banks need to take into account when they take their monetary policy stance and have a balanced inflation outlook,'' he noted.

 According to him, fiscal policy also has a role to play in complementing monetary policy in stabilising debt while providing temporary, targeted and budget-neutral support to the vulnerable.